hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

-This IP address (10.233.82.7) is only accessible from within the cluster, so lets use `port-forward` to expose the `pod` port temporarily outside the cluster.
+This IP address (10.233.82.7) is only accessible from within the cluster, so let's use `port-forward` to expose the `pod` port temporarily outside the cluster.

 ```markdown
 kubectl port-forward first-nginx-pod-5bb4787f8d-7ndj6 80:80